- Formative Years 1900-1906

 - Early Washington Years 1949-1985

 On October 1, 1900, Mrs. Lillias Rumsey Sanford of Seneca Falls, New York founded the second private nondenominational pre-preparatory school in the United States.
 It was called “The Terrace: Mrs. Sanford’s School for Boys” and was located in a mansion which Lillias Sanford’s father had built called Rumsey Hall.
 In its inaugural year there were seven students.
 This was to be a “home school” for boys under thirteen years of age.
 Its purpose was to prepare students for the new private secondary schools, many of which had been founded during the preceding fifteen years.

 The 1900-1901 admission catalog described the program: "Great care will be taken to make the home life bright and happy, to cultivate in the young boys high ideals, and to control them by judicious means without harsh measures."

 In 1906, Mrs. Sanford, who held the title of Director, would profoundly influence the course of Rumsey Hall School for the next forty three years.
 First, she moved the school from Seneca Falls, NY to Cornwall, CT, where it would remain until 1949.
-Second, she hired Louis Henry Schutte as her second Headmaster, replacing Walter Wildman.
+She hired Louis Henry Schutte as Headmaster, replacing Walter Wildman.
 During Mr. Schutte's longest standing tenure as Headmaster, serving from 1906-1941, enrollment had grown to 65 students.

 The unique working relationship forged by Mrs. Sanford and Mr. Schutte became the cornerstone of Rumsey Hall School in Cornwall, the embodiment of two passionate educators who shared the same vision.
 Many traditions still survive today: a prize for Declamation has been a Rumsey standard since the earliest days and Track and Field Day has been a yearly event since 1912.